zoe-f-cyborg/week-3/notes.md

 regular expression ("regex") = a way of detecting a pattern (any pattern) in a text document.
 Similar to cmd + f, but more malleable.

+open refine = a tool (prev "google refine") for cleaning up data, downloaded onto your computer but accessed in a browser.
+Good for making and merging "clusters" of similar data pieces.

+networks = mediums (i.e. databasic, palladio) for displaying data graphically which highlights the various relationships between multiple data points.

 # Terminal prompts

 `$ curl [url ending in txt] > [anydocname].txt`